COMP122/pythagorean.mips/assignment.md

   1. ``git checkout <tag>``: to get the version of the code associated with a specific tag.
   1. ``make <tag>_test``: to test your program

-You can also perform a ``git checkout <tag>`` at anytime to view the final version of your code for a particular phase.[^readonly]  Running the command ``git checkout``, will reset your version to be the newest version of your repository.
+You can also perform a ``git checkout <tag>`` at anytime to view the final version of your code for a particular phase.[^readonly]  Running the command ``git checkout`` will reset your version to be the newest version of your repository.

 [^readonly]: You should consider this version to be a read-only version.
 As you learn more about ``git``, this limitation can be removed.
 But for now... just consider it as a read-only version.

 ## Due Dates:
 A separate due date will be provided for each phase.
-The following due dates are subject to change, and such changes will announced in slack and via the assignment.md file.
+The following due dates are provided to scheduled your time effectively.
+These dates are subject to change, based upon the progress we make in class.
+Such changes will announced in slack and via the assignment.md file.

-   1. Due: April 12 @ Midnight: Is Right Triangle
+   1. Due: April 14 @ Midnight: Is Right Triangle
-   1. Due: April 14 @ Midnight: Type of Triangle
+   1. Due: April 17 @ Midnight: Type of Triangle
-   1. Due: April 17 @ Midnight: Approximate the Hypotenuse
+   1. Due: April 19 @ Midnight: Approximate the Hypotenuse
    1. Due: April 21 @ Midnight: Evaluate the Hypotenuse
    1. Due: April 24 @ Midnight: Series of Triangles